Financial Risk Management

 Risk management

 HEXPOL conducts regular credit assessments of customers.
-HEXPOL has widely diversified customers in terms of both geographical areas and customer groups, which limits the risk of significant customer losses.
+HEXPOL has widely diversified customers in terms of both geographic areas and customer groups, which limits the risk of significant bad debt losses.
+HEXPOL’s excess liquidity is primarily used to repay external loans, and further surpluses are placed in wellknown banks.

 Risk - Financing and liquidity risk